Fighting loneliness among older LGBT people

 We are Stoke-on-Trent: The group supporting older LGBT people

+Maurice Greenham is 77 and has been living with HIV since diagnosis in 1984.

-A support group in Stoke-on-Trent is fighting loneliness and isolation among older LGBT people.
+He is the founder member of a group in Stoke-on-Trent that helps combat loneliness and isolation among older LGBT people.

+It is a safe place for people to discuss their lives, including Angela who said it took nearly 40 years for her parents to accept her transition.

+Mr Greenham said it was clear from the group's first meeting that older LGBT people often had no-one to whom to turn for support.

 -